 A lasting gift in your Will.

-The WAE Foundation is involved in a wide range of conservation activities in Australia and globally and makes a significant contribution to reverse the decline of endangered species.
-From breeding and education programs for native Australian species to conservation partnerships around the world.
+The Wild Cat Conservation Foundation is involved in a wide range of conservation activities in Australia and globally and makes a significant contribution to reverse the decline of endangered species.
+From our conservation breeding programs at our centre in Wilberforce NSW, to our ongoing work in Botswana with Mashatu Research.

 Leaving a gift in your Will to our foundation is one of the most significant ways to help those animals that need it most.
 Whether large or small, your donation will positively impact towards a brighter shared future for wildlife and people.